rahul7007/NG-TDF/README.md

 #### create express server, initialize package.json, install express, body-parser, cors.
 Express is web server, body-parser is middleware to handle form data, cors is to communicate with different ports.
 #### create a server in server.js
 #### submit the form (invoke post endpoint) from the angular

+# 12-Handle error after form submission
+#### import catchError & throwError from rxjs in the service
+#### catch the error in the service.
+Throw the error to the component that has subscribe to the service.
+In the component, assign the error status message to property(errorMsg) and then bind it to html.
+#### send the error response from server.js(4XX, instead of 2XX) and see the changes.